Priyanshu090803/Moviezzzzz....../README.md

    -Storing LoggedIn data To redux store
    -Implemented signout
-   -Bugfix:SignUp user display name and profile pic update and proper routing from header
+   -Bugfix:SignUp user display name and profile pic update and proper routing from header -Unsubscribe to onauthstatechange
+   -Added hardcoded values to the constant files -Regestered tmdb and make api call
+   -Custom hooks for tmdb
+   -Create movie slice
+   -Updating movie slice with data
+   -Planning the MainContainer and secondary container -Fetch data for Trailer
+   -Update store for Trailer video data
+   -Embedded the yt video and make it autoplay and mute

  # Browse (after authentication)
   -Header
   -MainMovie